17th century

 Sir Thomas Phillipps, 1st Baronet, by descent; to his grandson, Thomas FitzRoy Fenwick; ca. 1942 to Lionel Robinson, London; by descent to his heirs; to [Day and Faber, London], sold; in 2010 to George Abrams.

-17th centuryDutchTransparent and opaque watercolor over graphite on parchment
+17th centuryDutchTransparent and opaque watercolor and black chalk on parchment

-17th centuryDutchBrown ink and blue wash on cream antique laid paper, framing line in brown ink
+17th centuryDutchBrown ink on cream antique laid paper, framing line in brown ink

 17th centuryDutch